Tim-Raphael/nixos/README.md

 Contains Nix overlays.

 ## Usage
-`sudo nixos-rebuild switch --flake ./nixos#default`
+`sudo nixos-rebuild switch --impure --flake github:Tim-Raphael/nixos#default`

+I'm using the --impure flag because the access to a absolute path (/etc/nixos/hardware-configuration.nix) is forbidden in pure evaluation mode.